siddastic/github_contributions_flutter/README.md

 Heavily Inspired by [github-contributions-chart](https://github.com/sallar/github-contributions-chart)

-A Flutter widget to display a GitHub contributions chart.
+A Flutter app to display a GitHub contributions chart.
 (Made for an Assignment)

 <img src="./documentation_assets/demo.gif" width="350" title="App Logo">

 ## Usage

-Enter your GitHub username and the widget it display your contributions chart.
+Enter your GitHub username and it display your contributions chart.
 You can also share it as an Image

 ## API